 It’ll give you a great working environment.

 The last one is image quality.

-Well, my first impression of this lens was,

-I was surprised by this wide view, like when I blocked the balance between face and background is really great.
+Well, my first impression of this lens was that I was surprised by this wide view, like when I blocked the balance between face and background, which is excellent.

 This lens made me realize that photography is enjoyable.
 Maybe you love photography more.

-And personally, this lens is good at photography and cinematography, and it has a wide range of colors and types of black in vivid color.
+Personally, this lens is good at photography and cinematography, and it has a wide range of colors and types of black in vivid color.

 So this is why people think G-master is perfect.